krzysu/jquery.positioner/README.md

 -   go to `0.0.0.0:4567` in your browser for test/demo page
 -   go to `0.0.0.0:4567/SpecRunner.html` to run Jasmine tests
 -   run `middleman build` if you need JS version

-## What about positioner.coffee?

-Positioner.coffee is a class written in CoffeeScript that do all the magic behind jquery.positioner.
-So you can use it directly in your project if you like together with tests in Jasmine.
-Jquery plugin is in fact only other form of initialization.

 * * *